Rebirth Year Seven

 –REFERENCE: In Flash Vol. 5 #21, Nightwing Vol. 4 #21, Nightwing Vol. 4 #39, and Detective Comics #965.
 Now that Dick has quit his sidekick role, Batman puts his final Robin costume on display in the Batcave.

 –FLASHBACK: From Red Hood: Outlaw #35, Red Hood: Outlaw #48, Truth and Justice #10, Strange Love Adventures #1 Part 6, and Batman: The Brave and The Bold Vol. 2 #2 Part 4—and referenced in Batman Beyond Vol. 8 #7, Red Hood & The Outlaws Vol. 2 #12, Red Hood & The Outlaws Vol. 2 #18, Batman Vol. 3 #33, Detective Comics #968, Nightwing Vol. 4 #39, Detective Comics #1052, and Batman: The Brave and The Bold Vol. 2 #2 Part 4.
 Originally told in Batman #408-409.
 Batman meets unhoused juvenile delinquent Jason Todd when the latter boldly attempts to steal the wheels off the Batmobile!
 Batman catches him red-handed, but gives the spunky kid a break.
 After a lengthy conversation over cheeseburgers, Batman tells Jason thats “his friend” Bruce Wayne will help him get into a decent orphanage—Faye “Ma” Gunn‘s Home For Wayward Boys.
 Later, Bruce secures a spot for Jason at the home.
 Bruce then visits Jason at the latter’s dingy squat apartment to tell him the news.
 Jason soon goes into the care of Ma Gunn, who lies and tells Jason his dad (Willis Todd) is dead.
 Unknown to Jason, Ma Gunn is Willis’ biological mother, meaning Ma Gunn is Jason’s grandmother!
 Unknown to the public, Ma Gunn is a criminal.
 Jason soon contacts Batman and helps him bust Ma Gunn.
 (As referenced in the second feature to Detective Comics #1052, Jason briefly lives at the Wayne Orphanage and a mental institution after Ma Gunn’s arrest.)
 Seeing promise in Jason, Bruce makes the troubled teen his legal ward.
 Bruce takes Jason home to Wayne Manor and introduces him to Alfred.
-Shortly thereafter, Bruce reveals his superhero secret to Jason and offers him the position of being Batman’s new sidekick.
-Jason starts on an intensive six month training course.
+Shortly thereafter, Bruce reveals his superhero secret to Jason and offers him the position of being Batman’s new sidekick-in-training.
 Despite the fact that Dick and Bruce aren’t on good terms at the moment, Bruce still introduces Jason to Dick.
 They become fast friends.
+Jason starts on an intensive six month training course.
+Note that there’s currently nothing in contemporary canon that says how long Jason’s training period lasts.
+While Dick’s training period was virtually non-existent before he donned the Robin costume (as per Batman and Robin: Year One #1), Dick was already at an advanced level by the time he met Batman.
+Jason would surely require a longer training period, so I’ve kept the standard six months, which is what it was in prior continuity.

 –REFERENCE: In Batman: Gotham Nights Vol. 3 #11 Part 1.
 One of the very first lessons that Batman teaches Jason Todd as part of his training is how to deal with pain.